yanndr/myLib/README.md

 # myLib program

 ## Description
+I wrote this sample program to demonstrate my skills in Go and REST API development.

 myLib is a program divided into two projects, a REST API and a CLI client.